 The Green Star is no small purchase.
 It commands a price tag of at least $500, and we know that’s a lot for most people to stomach.
 However, you will want to consider what you’re getting for the price: a universal juicer, a grinder, a food processor, and a homogenizer, all in one package.

-Omega juicers are also good at making wheatgrass juicer.
-You can use Omega J8006 juicer to juice wheatgrass.
+Omega juicers are also good at making juice from wheatgrass and other leafy greens.
+You can use the Omega J8006 juicer to juice wheatgrass.